 Opportunity: Postgraduate research grants

-- international relations, regional security, interfaith issues, security challenges, or regional environmental issues
+- international relations, regional security and defence, international and maritime law, interfaith issues, security challenges, or regional environmental issues;

-- New Zealand citizens or permanent residents undertaking postgraduate research at any tertiary institution in New Zealand who need supplementary support for overseas fieldwork undertaken as part of their degree
+- New Zealand citizens or permanent residents undertaking postgraduate research at any tertiary institution who needs supplementary support for overseas fieldwork undertaken as part of the degree/qualification;

 Proposals must indicate (briefly) the current state of research knowledge relating to their topic and how the proposal extends that knowledge.